jackzhy96/SurgPose/README.md

 4. For articulations, we use periodic functions (sine and cosine) to define the trajectory of each degree of freedom (shaft rotation, wrist joint, gripper rotation, and gripper open angle).
 You may need to modify parameters of these functions to fit your system and applications.

 5. After above steps, you are good to run code `trajectory_generator.m` in MATLAB.

-6. Use `` to parse the generated PSM trajectory to make it can be used in Python.

 ## Data Collection